Question: Hi Callum,

 For cool-season grasses the best times is at early fall.
 Because cool grass goes dormant in the summer it’s risky to thatch then.

 Warm-season grasses benefit from dethatching in early springtime as it starts to come alive in the spring season coming out of dormant of winter.

 Another option of timing is waiting until the grass starts to green up then you know its kicked into gear.

 Known how to dethatch your lawn is a pretty simple job when have the right tools.

 The cheapest but hardest is with a hatching rake.
 You can get them from the depot or here off Amazon.

-Ideally if you have a large lawn you can hire a hatching machine for the day and if you can sweet talk your neighbor going halvies, it’ll be even cheaper.
+Ideally, if you have a large lawn you can hire a hatching machine for the day and if you can sweet talk your neighbor going halves, it’ll be even cheaper.